PostHog/posthog.com/contents/tutorials/laravel-analytics.md

 > 💡 **PostHog tip: Setting the correct `distinctId`**
 >
 > When calling `PostHog::capture`, you need to provide a `distinctID` argument.
-This is a unique identifier for your user and enables you to correctly attribute events to specific users.
+This is a unique identifier for your user and enables you to correctly attribute events to them.
 >
 > For logged-in users, you typically use their email or database ID for the `distinctId` argument.
 For logged-out or anonymous users, you should use a unique identifier from their request cookies or body.